raagin/info/README.md

 I can work from idea to product launch.
 Normally i work with graphic designers, SEO specialists and business representatives.
 I make mockups and prototypes with XD, plan architecture of applications, a structure of the database.
-HTML layout, styling, JS-coding and Python backend or/and API with Django Rest Framework Minus of this wide skills it is not so deep knowledges that have a narrow specialists, but i try to learn quickly)
+HTML layout, styling, JS-coding and Python backend or/and API with Django Rest Framework.
+Minus of this wide skills it is not so deep knowledges that have a narrow specialists, but i try to learn quickly)